Instructor: John Patrick, Ed.D.

 Physical Office: 6228

-*Response time is usually within 10 mins-2 hours
+Text response time is usually within 10 mins-2 hours.

 My name is Dr. John Patrick, and I'm going to be evaluating your work and directing your studies in this course.
 Most of my students simply call me JP, but Dr. Patrick is fine if you like formalities.